AltPhilipp/Basel1_SportsCarRental/README.md

 As per discussion with the lecturers in class, it is sufficient to only provide user stories for this project.

 ## Design
-We have decided to retain the simple, modern design that Budibase offers as standard.
-For the logo we also chose a sleek and simplistic design of a sportscar, fitting the brand image.
+We decided to maintain the simple, modern design that Budibase offers as standard, while customizing font weights, sizes, and button colors/types to fit our needs.
+For the logo, we selected a sleek and simple design of a sports car to align with the brand image.

 ### Wireframes
 All of the following wireframes were created with Visual Paradigm.